 Heavy rain

+Driving in heavy rain can be dangerous, especially if water builds up on the road surface.
 Try not to drive through large puddles of water if you can.
-This could result in aquaplaning which will give you less control of the car.
+Not only is it harder to see the road surface and any potholes, but it could also result in aquaplaning, which can cause you to lose control of the car.

-When it’s harder to see or there’s a build-up of water on the road, reduce your speed and turn your headlights on to improve your vision and ability to respond to hazards.
+When it’s harder to see or there’s a build-up of water on the road, reduce your speed and increase the distance between yourself and other vehicles.
+Turn your headlights on to improve your vision and ability to respond to hazards.

 Stick to main roads if you can, as these should be better maintained and safer to drive on compared to country roads.